apple1417/OpenHotfixLoader/readme.md

 # Notes for Modders
 ## Commands
 OpenHotfixLoader supports a number of commands.
-All commands strip leading whitespace.
+All commands strip leading whitespace, and are detected case insensitively (though this doesn't mean case doesn't matter when they're intepreted).

 ### Hotfixes
 OpenHotfixLoader follows the standard hotfix format.